How

 Beijing and ride through all the hutongs looking

-at old houses, in late November of 2004 I put
+at old courtyard houses, then in late November

-up this website and now its quite famous and has
+of 2004 I put up this web site and now its quite

-itemized quotation of what a restoration cost.
+gives an itemized quotation of what a restoration

 The

-CJ750.net website sure turned out to be a learning
+CJ750.net web site sure turned out to be a learning

 experience and also I got to see the insides of